 Once the problem is discovered, speak to your payment processor.
 They will also have to speak to the ACH processing service your office uses to ensure the payment is unblocked in their system as well.

-1. If a charge was never authorized by the account holder, or the authorization was revoked.
+- If a charge was never authorized by the account holder or the authorization was revoked.

-- PPD: A one-time or recurring business to consumer ACH transaction requires a written authorization or "wet" signature.
+- PPD: A one-time or recurring business-to-consumer ACH transfer requires a written authorization or "wet" signature.

-- CCD: A one-time or recurring business to business ACH transaction requires written authorization or "wet" signature.
+- CCD: A one-time or recurring business-to-business ACH payment requires written authorization or a "wet" signature.